 What are hospitals like in Amsterdam?

 Do you need shots or boosters to travel to Amsterdam?

-Like most, if not all European countries, The Netherlands does not have any nasty diseases that require shots.
-Aside from vaccinations that should be regularly updated such as tetanus etc., there is no need to worry.
-However, the Netherlands does have ticks infected with Lyme disease, so take precaution.
+Like most, if not all, European countries, The Netherlands does not have any nasty diseases that require shots.
+Aside from vaccinations that should be regularly updated, such as tetanus, etc., there is no need to worry.
+However, the Netherlands does have ticks infected with Lyme disease, so take precautions.

-Feel free to comment with any further questions below, and we would be happy to answer them!
+Feel free to comment on any further questions below, and we would be happy to answer them!